The Roseville area serves southern Placer County, western El Dorado County and the Folsom and Rancho Cordova areas in Sacramento County.

 Through our in-depth CHNA, we identified health priorities, health disparities, and barriers to health care for vulnerable and underserved populations.
 The findings from this study guide our contributions to the community.

-Kaiser Permanente’s priority needs identified for the Roseville Area in 2014 are as follows:
+Kaiser Permanente’s priority needs identified for the Roseville Area are as follows:

 - Access to care

 - Lack of Access to Mental Health Services

 Kaiser Permanente is pleased to announce the 2015 Community Benefit Grants Program for the Greater Sacramento Area.
 Through this annual grants program, Kaiser Permanente supports local organizations that are working to improve the health of the communities we serve.

 Applicants are asked to participate in a Letter of Intent (LOI) process.
 LOIs will be accepted until February 9, 2015.

 For additional information about the 2015 Community Benefit Grant Program, visit www.kp.org/greatersacramento